 2) Guest posting

 Approaching publications read by a company’s target audience by offering insight and analysis of anything related to the industry is another way to develop a relationship with media outlets.
-Not only are companies reaching out to their existing listeners/customers, but they are also able to branch out to potential listeners through the other publications.
+With a guest posting strategy, not only can you build your network but you can also win potential listeners over by connecting with the audience from a different publication.

-Providing expert insight on big new stories will also get journalists and various media outlets interested in what companies what to say.
-They are always looking for sources, and by offering insight and advice, it is another excellent way to get press coverage.
+Providing expert insight on big new stories will also get journalists and various media outlets interest in what companies what to say.
+They are always looking for sources, and by offering insight and advice.
+It is another excellent way to get press coverage.

 3) Social media chat

 Internet forums and social media chats are becoming the new way to communicate with followers in real-time.
-If companies have something to share that they think will engage with their audience or people reading said forums, starting a chat of any social media platform will get people engaged and get them to go directly to their website possibly.
+If companies have something to share that they think will engage with their audience or people reading said forums.
+Starting a chat of any social media platform will get people engage and get them to go directly to their website possibly.